Pular para o conteúdo principal

 Man working in a smartphone

-If you are a B2B company then statistically you are more likely to find qualified leads on LinkedIn.
+If you are a B2B company, then statistically, you are more likely to find qualified leads on LinkedIn.

 But nothing good happens overnight.

-Take the time to find the right leads, start meaningful conversations and share valuable content, and the chances of converting those contacts into long-term customers will be much higher.
+Take the time to find the right leads, start meaningful conversations, and share valuable content, and the chances of converting those contacts into long-term customers will be much higher.